-To configure Management VLAN, create a network in LAN first, and then select it as the management VLAN on this page.
-For details, refer to 4.
-3 Configure Wired Networks.
+Management VLAN To configure Management VLAN, create a network in LAN first, and then select it as the management VLAN on this page.
+For details, refer to $\frac{4.3 \text{ Configure Wired Networks}}{4.3 \text{ Configure Wired Networks}}$.
 The management VLAN is a VLAN created to enhance the network security.
 Without Management VLAN, the configuration commands and data packets are transmitted in the same network.
 There are risks of unauthorized users accessing the management page and modifying the configurations.
 A management VLAN can separate the management network from the data network and lower the risks.
+SNMP (Only for configuring a single device) Configure SNMP to write down the location and contact detail.
+You can also click Manage to jump to Settings > Services > SNMP, and for detailed configuration of SNMP service, refer to 4.
+10. 2 SNMP.